 Prevent and reduce delinquency.
 Advances in adolescent brain science demonstrate that children and youth are different from adults and that they should be held accountable in different ways.
-The Supreme Court has also affirmed the differences between youth and adults in recent decisions: (1) Roper v.
-Simmons (2009); (2) Graham v.
-Florida (2010); (3) J.D.B. v.
-North Carolina (2011); and (4) Miller v.
+The Supreme Court has also affirmed the differences between youth and adults in recent decisions: Roper v.
+Simmons (2009); Graham v.
+Florida (2010); J.D.B. v.
+North Carolina (2011); and Miller v.
 Alabama (2012).
 The JJDPA encourages and incentives states to invest in evidence and research-based programs that promote accountability and are proven effective.

 Strengthen the protection of youth.
 Youth incarcerated in juvenile facilities are at serious risk of physical and emotional injury.
-According to the Sentencing Project, "Black youth are more than four times as likely as their white peers to be held in juvenile facilities."
-Despite Black youth making up only 15% of youth population in the United States, 41% of youth placed in detention centers are Black.
-Between 1985 and 2009, the number of female delinquency cases, meanwhile, expanded from 19% to 28% of the total number of delinquency cases.
-Detention facilities, however, are not designed to effectively respond to girls' behaviors and needs.
+Youth of color continue to receive disparate treatment at every point along the juvenile justice continuum.
+Girls are the fastest growing segment of juvenile justice system populations and these facilities are not designed to effectively respond to their behaviors and needs.
 Other special populations, such as lesbian, gay, bisexual, transgender and questioning (LGBTQ) youth, youth experiencing homelessness, and youth with mental health needs, are also at increased risk of harm in the juvenile justice system.

 Build safe communities for children and families.
 By preventing and reducing delinquency, the JJDPA invests in communities.
 The JJDPA plays a critical role in public safety.
-The JJDPA provides states with leverage to obtain additional public and private investments to promote the best outcomes for youth.
+In a time of economic restraint, the JJDPA provides states with leverage to obtain additional public and private investments to promote the best outcomes for youth.